tingmon/reactPractice/README.md

 # What is this app

 - This application is my personal project to study how to use React.js.
-- It fetches some API, Movie API and Crypto Currency API then display the information.
+- It fetches Movie API and Crypto Currency API then display the information.
 - I Also made simple todo page to practice getting input and displaying output.

 # How to run project